welefen/grid-layout/README.md

 # grid-layout

-CSS Grid Layout, can use in Canvas/node-canvas
+grid-layout is a layout engine which implements grid, can use in canvas/node-canvas